slevomat/coding-standard/README.md

 Sniff provides the following settings:

-* `exclude` - list of global functions that are allowed not to be referenced via FQN
+* `exclude`: list of global functions that are allowed not to be referenced via FQN.

 #### SlevomatCodingStandard.Namespaces.MultipleUsesPerLine